 Broken items around the house can’t be prevented.
 What can be avoided, though, is sending those common broken household items to the trash.
-A little ingenuity and crafting can repurpose household items from around the home into brilliant ideas to save you time, energy and money.
+With a little ingenuity and crafting skills, you can repurpose broken household items from around the home into something new and useful.

-Here are some solutions for those things that we all have in our life that will one day break and fall apart.
+Here are a few brilliant solutions for those things that we all have in our life that will one day break and fall apart.
 Bookmark this list for when that day comes, and you’ll be ready to turn trash into treasure in a flash.

 Broken Washing Machines